Piana degli Albanesi: Agriculture

-Artistic crafts
+Artistic and sacred crafts

 A prestigious tradition also belongs to art and craft, including Byzantine style icons created according to the traditional canons.
 Modern painters of icons (religious pictures on wood) draw inspiration from Byzantine art and spirituality.
 Even after some centuries, they keep the tradition going in the community of Piana degli Albanesi, and are interpreters of techniques, stylist characters and use of materials, according to every detail established for centuries about this kind of art: the position of the figures, the symbolic gesture, the choice of the colours.

 Embroidered with meticulousness elegant women's costumes Arbëreshë in almost continuous production for over five centuries.
 Other local artists are skilled goldsmiths, especially for production of costume accessories, mosaicists and craftsmen who work with local marble.

+Urban mobility

+Interurban transport in Piana degli Albanesi is carried out with scheduled bus services managed by the Prestia e Comandè company.